 The work of the congregations has been extremely important in the Archdiocese.
 The first were the Sisters of Mercy, who from 1859 onwards took responsibility for schools in southern New South Wales and Victoria.
 The schools in the Archdiocese with a Mercy heritage are in Goulburn, Yass, Boorowa, Cootamundra, Tumut, Murrumburrah, Gundagai, Grenfell, West Wyalong, Waramanga and Crookwell.

 Between 1882 and 1972, the Sisters of St Joseph’s opened 27 convents in the Diocese of Canberra/Goulburn and Wagga Wagga.
-The schools in the Archdiocese with a Josephite heritage are in Goulburn, Adelong, Temora, Bombala, Batlow, Bega, Batemans Bay, O’Conner, Page, and Aranda.
-There are still 7 schools named after St Joseph and one named after St Mary MacKillop.
+The schools in the Archdiocese with a Josephite heritage are in Goulburn, Adelong, Temora, Bombala, Batlow, Bega, Batemans Bay, O’Connor, Page, and Aranda.
+There are still seven schools named after St Joseph and one named after St Mary MacKillop.